rainerdeal/rainerdeal.github.io/about.md

 You can usually find me somewhere downtown, maybe a coffee shop, maybe a rooftop, maybe a lounge...
 I spend a lot of my time in the underground house scene.
 I like to experience new music whenever I can.
 I also enjoy programming and tinkering with my raspbery pi.

 A personal project that I have been working on is the [PRT Monitor](https://github.com/rainerdeal/PRT-Monitor).
 You can find more of my work in my portfolio and you can find my prose in Conversations With A Ghost.
+I wrote a little about the creation of this website and what it means to me in [this]({{ site.baseurl }}{% post_url 2018-10-23-Ghost-in-the-Shell %}) blog post.